Mariners erase 7-run deficit, sweep Blue Jays with 10-9 win

 George Kirby, Seattle’s eighth pitcher of the game, handled the ninth for his first career save.
 Matt Chapman walked with one out, but Danny Jansen struck out and Raimel Tapia lined out to end the game.

-The Mariners then poured out of their dugout and celebrated behind the mound.
-They also beat Toronto 4-0 in Game 1 of the best-of-three series on Friday.
+“I figured he would step up, the adrenaline would be going, and he did a great job,” Servais said of Kirby.

-Toronto got off to a fast start in Game 2.
+Toronto got off to a fast start.
 Teoscar Hernández hit a two-run homer in the second and a solo drive in the fourth against Robbie Ray, who won the AL Cy Young Award while pitching for the Blue Jays last year.

-Hernández joined teammate Danny Jansen and former Toronto slugger José Bautista as the only Blue Jays players with multihomer games in the postseason.
+Hernández joined Jansen and former Toronto slugger José Bautista as the only Blue Jays players with multihomer games in the postseason.

 Jansen made it 9-5 with an RBI single off Penn Murfee in the seventh, but Toronto’s bullpen couldn’t close it out.
-Anthony Bass gave up hits to all three batters he faced in the eighth, including Raleigh’s RBI single, forcing interim Blue Jays manager John Schneider to call on Romano for a six-out save.
+Anthony Bass gave up hits to all three batters he faced in the eighth, including Raleigh’s RBI single, forcing Schneider to call on Romano for a six-out save.

 Romano gave up a single to Frazier and struck out Santana and Dylan Moore, but Crawford tied it with a first-pitch double.